PathwayCommons/guide/_primers/functional_analysis/multiple_testing.md

 ### Example 2: Pathway analyses

+> This section could be better and include more direct examples from biology.
+For example, binding site motifs as described by William Noble 2009 v27 No.12 Nature Biotechnology pp1135.

 Multiple testing commonly arises in the statistical procedures underlying several pathway analysis software tools.
 In this guide, we detail the use of [g:Profiler]({{ site.baseurl }}/tools/archive/g-profiler) and [Gene Set Enrichment Analysis]({{ site.baseurl }}/tools/archive/gene-set-enrichment-analysis).

 In [g:Profiler](http://biit.cs.ut.ee/gprofiler/), the g:GOSt tool uses [Fisher's exact test]({{ site.baseurl }}/primers/statistics/fishers_exact_test/) as the p-value measuring the randomness of the occurred intersection between an input gene list of interest and a previously defined set of related genes, for example, those associated with a [Gene Ontology](http://geneontology.org/) term.
 Every analysis of a gene list in g:GOSt involves a series of comparisons, as the intersection and corresponding p-value is calculated for a large number of terms from GO, KEGG, TRANSFAC, and other data sources. g:GOSt uses multiple algorithms (see Bonferroni correction and Benjamini-Hochberg False Discovery rate below) for adjusting significance.